josucueva/solar-system-opengl/README.md

 # Solar System with OpenGL

-A solar system model made purely with C++ with OpenGL.
+A solar system model made purely in C++ with OpenGL.

 This project demonstrates the creation of a simple solar system simulation using OpenGL for rendering.
 It features textured spheres representing planets orbiting around a central sun, with basic lighting and camera controls.
 This project followed the tutorials from [LearnOpenGL](https://learnopengl.com/) and adapted them to create a solar system model.